eatthepie/docs-v2/docs/eat-the-pie-overview/what-is-it.md

 ## Explore Eat the Pie

-- 🎮 [Gameplay](gameplay/overview.md) - The rules and mechanics of the game
+- 🎮 [Gameplay](gameplay/rules.md) - The rules of the game and how to participate
-- 🛡️ [Security](security.md) - How Ethereum and VDFs create an impenetrable lottery
+- 🛡️ [Security](security/drawing-numbers.md) - How Ethereum and VDFs create an impenetrable lottery
-- 📖 [How to Play](how-to-play/website.md) - A step-by-step guide to participating
-- ⛓️ [Smart Contract Modules](smart-contract-modules.md) - The technical architecture behind the scenes
+- ⛓️ [Smart Contract](smart-contract-modules.md) - The technical architecture behind the scenes
 - 🌐 [Deployments](deployments.md) - Live contract addresses
 - 🔗 [Links](links.md) - All related resources in one place